Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Employees are free to meet the top management of the company and discuss their job-related grievances that are resolved on the same day.

 - Regatta respects the rights of NMR (Non-Management Representative) and joint trade union for their choice and to bargain quality.
-Presently, the people in the company are not the part of any trade union.
+Presently, the people in the company are not part of any trade union.

 Non-discrimination on Various Grounds: